pankajkaushik12/pankajkaushik12.github.io/_pages/blog/RL/finite-markov_decision_property.md

     = \sum_{r\in R}^{} r * \sum_{s'\in S}^{} p(s', r| s, a) \tag{5}
     $$
     - The expectation is taken over all possible next state and reward, given that the agent is in state *s* and takes action *t*.
-    - Since rewards are stochastic, we sum over all the possible value of r, each of which is weighted by its propability.
+    - Since rewards are stochastic, we sum over all the possible value of r, each of which is weighted by its probability.
     - p(s', r\| s, a) represents the probability of reaching state *s'* and receiving the award *r*, given that the agent is in state *s* and takes action *t*.
 This account the fact the agent may get different reward depending on the next state.

 - *State transition probability*